 Takara stores encrypted data in units.
-This allows you to have seperate units that store seperate data, these unit can even be used to store data in different storage systems with different access systems.
+This allows you to have separate units that store separate data, these unit can even be used to store data in different storage systems with different access systems.

 But we don’t need to worry about that now!
 We just need to make our first unit!
 If you don’t tell it what to name the unit, then the unit will default to being called main.
 Lets make the main unit now: